 Dr. Curran Prendergast

-Assistant Professor of Music / Director of Bands
+Associate Professor of Music / Director of Bands

 B.A., Central College (IA); M.A., University of Iowa; D.M.A., University of Georgia

-Curran Prendergast is the Director of Bands and Assistant Professor of Music at Truman State University where he guides all aspects of the band and graduate instrumental conducting programs.
+Curran Prendergast is the Director of Bands and Associate Professor of Music at Truman State University where he guides all aspects of the band and graduate instrumental conducting programs.
 He conducts Wind Symphony I and II, directs the Statesmen Marching Band, and teaches undergraduate and graduate music education and conducting courses.

 A native of Iowa, Dr. Prendergast received his Bachelor of Arts in Music Education from Central College (IA).
 He subsequently taught in the public schools for seven years in Indiana and Minnesota.
 He also served on staff with the Dubuque Colts Drum and Bugle Corps.
 Dr. Prendergast holds a Master of Arts in Band Conducting from the University of Iowa and a Doctor of Musical Arts in Wind Conducting from the University of Georgia.
 His conducting teachers include Dr. Shelley Axelson, Dr. Richard Mark Heidel, and Dr. John Lynch.